Chill Out: Knowing When to Replace Your Chiller

 Your last option is to do nothing at all.

-In 1987, all United Nations members signed an International Treaty known as the Montreal Protocol, which set the goal of ending the global production of CFCs by 1990.
+In 1987, all United Nations members signed a treaty called the Montreal Protocol.
+This treaty aimed to stop the global production of CFCs by 1990.

 Subscribe To Our Newsletter